Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/isabelle-system-options.typ

 === Option Types

-Isabelle system options all have a type, which can be `string`, `int`, `real` or `bool`.
-It might be tempting to use the same type for the VSCode extension's settings.
+Isabelle system options all have a type: `string`, `int`, `real`, or `bool`.
+Using the same type for the VSCode extension's settings might be tempting.
 However, since we ultimately want the user to be able to _overwrite_ these options, this is not optimal.
 Taking the `editor_output_state` as an example, which is of type `bool`, the respective VSCode setting would be of type `boolean`.
 In the UI, this would make it a checkbox, giving it two states.
-However, we actually need three states: Don't overwrite, `off` and `on`.
+However, we actually need three states: Do not overwrite, `off` and `on`.
 If the type of the VSCode setting were `boolean` with a default value of `off`, there would be no difference between the user not wanting VSCode to overwrite their user preferences and wanting to overwrite it with `off`.

 Instead, we made all #vscode settings of type `string`.
-For Isabelle options of type `bool`, the respective VSCode setting will have possible values `""`, `"off"`, and `"on"`, meaning dont-overwrite, overwrite with `off`, and overwrite with `on` respectively.
-For Isabelle options of any other type, the empty string `""` means don't overwrite and any other value is the value the option should be overwritten with.
+For Isabelle options of type `bool`, the respective VSCode setting will have possible values `""`, `"off"`, and `"on"`, meaning don't-overwrite, overwrite with `off`, and overwrite with `on`, respectively.
+For Isabelle options of any other type, the empty string `""` means do not overwrite, and any other value is the value the option should be overwritten with.

 This system has another advantage for numerical options: The types of VSCode settings are just JavaScript types.
-Isabelle makes a difference between `real` and `int` options, but JavaScript only has a singular `numeric` type.
+Isabelle differentiates between `real` and `int` options, but JavaScript only has a singular `numeric` type.
 If the VSCode option were to take such `numeric` values, the extension would need to convert this value to a string to pass it to the language server as a CLI argument.
 By keeping it a string from the start, we skip potential conversion errors that may occur otherwise.

 === Extending #vscode's Settings

-Many Isabelle options are annotated with a tag, thus creating grouping of similar options.
-For example, the `content` tag includes options such as `names_long`, `names_short` and `names_unique` which affect how names (like function names) are printed within output and state panels.
+Many Isabelle options are annotated with a tag, thus creating groupings of similar options.
+For example, the `content` tag includes options such as `names_long`, `names_short`, and `names_unique`, which affect how names (like function names) are printed within output and state panels.

 Many of the options Isabelle exposes are not relevant for #vscode.
-For example, one of the option tags available is the `jedit` tag which, as the name suggests, includes options relevant specifically for #jedit.
+For example, one of the option tags available is the `jedit` tag, which, as the name suggests, includes options relevant specifically to #jedit.

-The first options that we deemed relevant are the options specifically designed for VSCode and the language server.
-These options are defined within `src/Tools/VSCode/etc/options`.
-To easily access these options, we added and assigned a new `vscode` option tag to these options.
+The first options we deemed relevant are those specifically designed for #vscode and the language server.
+These options are defined within #box[`src/Tools/VSCode/etc/options`].
+We added and assigned a new `vscode` option tag to these options to allow easy access.

 The second set of relevant options are options tagged with the aforementioned `content` tag.

-The third set are manually chosen options helpful for #vscode, but not included in either of the previous two tags.
+The third set are manually chosen options helpful for #vscode but not included in the previous two tags.
 The list of options we chose is:
 #columns(2)[
   - `editor_output_state`
   - `auto_time_start`